Fragile X Syndrome Factsheet (for Schools)

 People with FXS also may have other conditions, including:

 Students with FXS may:

 - need seating accommodations and assistive or adaptive equipment in class

 - have difficulties with planning, problem-solving, and impulsivity

 - be very sensitive to sounds, lights, textures, tastes, and smells

 - miss class time for occupational, physical, and speech therapies

-- need frequent breaks during class time to help cope with anxiety and worry
+- need frequent breaks during class time to help cope with anxiety

 - need small-group or one-on-one instruction for new concepts or tasks